kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 #### PodDisruptionBudget is supported, but not guaranteed!

-A [Pod Disruption Budget (PDB)](/docs/concepts/workloads/pods/disruptions/) allows application owners to limit the number Pods of a replicated application that are down simultaneously from voluntary disruptions.
+A [Pod Disruption Budget (PDB)](/docs/concepts/workloads/pods/disruptions/) allows application owners to limit the number of Pods of a replicated application that are down simultaneously from voluntary disruptions.
 Kubernetes 1.9 supports PDB when preempting Pods, but respecting PDB is best effort.
 The Scheduler tries to find victims whose PDB are not violated by preemption, but if no such victims